 The Moe Family Fund for Statewide and Local Partners: Grant Guidelines

 The Moe Family Fund for Statewide and Local Partners supports current dues-paying members of the National Preservation Partners Network (NPPN) with grants focused on priority issues for the preservation field.
-In 2021 and 2022, grant-funded projects must address one of the four Preservation Priorities:
+For 2022, grant-funded projects must address one of the four Preservation Priorities:

 - Diversity, inclusion, and racial justice